gazebosim/gz-sim/tutorials/model_and_optimize_meshes.md

 After you hit export in whatever file format you decide to go with, the "Blender File View" will appear.
 This is where you choose the location of your file.
 You can also choose how you want to export your model.

-Double checking the “global Orientation” can save time and here you can quickly change the “Up Axis” to Y up.
+Double checking the “global Orientation” can save time and here you can quickly change the “Up Axis” to Z up.
 This is the standard orientation in Gazebo

 Equally make sure that the If the shape is meant to stand on the ground, place the origin on the base, and make the model face X (Forward Axis)